ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 <a name="benefits"></a>
 ### 2.3.
 Benefits

+By combining the authentication and authorization services, several benefits can be achieved:

-- **Simplified architecture:** one policy enforcement point for sign-in, session, and token issuance.
+- **Simplified architecture:** a single policy enforcement point for sign-in, session, and token issuance.
 - **Reduced user friction:** fewer redirects and fewer visible authentications.
 - **Consistent policy:** uniform handling of assurance levels, attributes/claims, and consent.
-- **Incremental adoption:** the legacy SAML IdP can remain in place while applications migrate.
+- **Incremental adoption:** a legacy SAML IdP can remain in place while applications migrate, or continue to serve as the authenticator used by the combined service.
 - **Mixed-protocol support:** both SAML and OIDC clients can coexist during transition.

 <a name="illustration-of-the-combined-model"></a>